Child Marriage

 What the hadith says

-The hadith corpus preserves the fact that Aishah continued to play with dolls during her marriage to Muhammad.
-Girlfriends came over to play with her.
-Muhammad saw them and smiled.
-The scene is narrated as ordinary household life.
+The hadith corpus preserves that Aisha continued playing with dolls during her marriage to Muhammad.
+Her girl-companions came over to play with her, and Muhammad saw and smiled.

 Why this is a problem